slaveofcode/jkt/README.md

 ## Acknowledgments

 * This module may have some limitation based on reserved naming of the methods and properties
-* Highly inspired with styled-components template literal
+* Highly inspired with styled-components style
 * This module may still buggy, make a pull request or make an issue if you found them.